Skip to content

 Unpacked store

-An unpackaged store is understood to be a Retail store that offers its products loose, i.e. without producing packaging waste.
-Customers can shop there using containers they have brought with them.
-The aim is to avoid unnecessary packaging waste in order to conserve natural resources and the environment in general.
+An unpackaged store is understood to be a Retail store that offers its products in bulk, i.e. without producing packaging waste.
+Customers can shop there with containers they have brought with them.
+The aim is to avoid superfluous packaging waste in order to conserve natural resources and the environment in general.

 Urban Gardening

-At Urban Gardening (or urban horticulture) is understood to mean the Private or communal gardening on small areas in the middle of the city, in residential areas or on your own balcony.
+At Urban Gardening (or urban horticulture) is understood to mean the private or community gardening on small-scale areas in the middle of the city, in residential areas or on your own balcony.

-This form of urban gardening is aimed at the environmentally friendly production and conscious consumption of food.
-The fact that urban gardening is becoming increasingly popular is certainly due to people's desire for a sustainable nutrition owed.
+This form of urban gardening aims at the environmentally friendly production and conscious consumption of food.
+The fact that urban gardening is becoming increasingly popular is definitely due to people's desire for a sustainable diet owed.

 Urban Mining

-Urban Mining (also urban prospecting) refers to the Recovery of raw materials through the refurbishment of existing goods in a city or surrounding area.
+Urban Mining (also city scrape) refers to the Reclamation of raw materials through the reprocessing of existing goods of a city or a surrounding area..
 Urban space is seen as a rich, valuable storehouse of raw materials.
-These so-called secondary raw materials already exist locally and do not have to be extracted and imported at great expense, unlike the majority of primary raw materials.
+These so-called secondary raw materials already exist locally and do not have to be extracted and imported at great expense, as is the case with a large proportion of the more primary raw materials.

 Sustainability technical terms with V